carlignn/carlgaspar-puppet/README.md

 ### Shortcodes

 Temporarily removed due to being unsupported in TinaCMS.
-So far, only the "Rich Content" post is not working.
+So far, only the "Rich Content" is not working.